team-for-awesome/make-a-difference-now/README.md

 - Save energy
     - Don't celebrate earth hour only once a year but make it a daily practice
 - Shave using a straight razor or safety razor use bars of shaving foam, not cans
+- Brush your teeth with miswak or a compostable toothbrush made out of wood or bamboo